wontothree/wontothree.github.io/_posts/electricalengineering/electroniccircuit/2024-04-05-[Electronic Circuit] Diodes.md

 ### 1.3 Limiting and Protection Circuits

-## 2 Terminal Characteristics of Junction Diodes
+## 2 Terminal Characteristics of Junction Diodes (current-voltage characteristic)

 The i-v characteristic of a silicon junction diode